Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Agavaceae >>> Agave deserti

 SUCCULENT : A robust plant with a basal rosete of large, stiff, succulent leaves.
 Mature plants can be 1½ m in dia. and 1½ m tall and are unbranched.
 Several plants may be found growing in close association having reproduced vegetatively via pups.

-RANGE: On rocky slopes in Upper Sonoran Desert and Mojave Desert of Arizona, California and Sonora and hence into higher elevation Interior Chaparral and Pinon-Juniper vegetation types.
+RANGE: On rocky slopes in Upper Sonoran Desert and Mojave Desert of Arizona, California and Sonora and hence occasionally into higher elevation Interior Chaparral and Pinon-Juniper vegetation types.

-FLOWERS: Large yellow flowers borne at top of branching stalks that rise 3 to 6 m.
-The parent plant will die after blooming.
+FLOWERS: Large yellow flowers numbering in the hundreds borne at the apex of tall branching stalks that rise 3 to 6 m.
+The parent plant will die after blooming as the fruit and seeds develop.
+Flowers open late spring to early summer.

 FRUIT: Five centimeter oblong fleshy capsules with three valves.

-Agavaceae -- Agave Family
+Asparagaceae -- Agave/Asparagas Family

 Sponsored Links: